 Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 1 Describe the portion of the proposed development to which the applicable listed activity relates.
 N/A Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 3 Describe the portion of the proposed development to which the applicable listed activity relates.
 3 The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- The proposed development comprises of a 35m high telecommunication mast and associated infrastructure, located within an area zoned as Agriculture. (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height- i.
 Western Cape i.
 All areas outside urban areas; ii.
 Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority, or zoned for a conservation purpose, within urban areas; or iii.
 Areas zoned for use as public open space or equivalent zoning within urban areas.
+Note:

-Applicant to ensure that all applicable listed activities are included in the application.
-If a specific listed activity is not included in an Environmental Authorisation, a new application for Environmental Authorisation will have to be submitted.

-• Where additional listed activities have been identified, that have not been included in the application form, and amended application form must be submitted to the competent authority.
+- The listed activities specified above must reconcile with activities applied for in the application form.
+The onus is on the Applicant to ensure that all applicable listed activities are included in the application.
+If a specific listed activity is not included in an Environmental Authorisation, a new application for Environmental Authorisation will have to be submitted. - Where additional listed activities have been identified, that have not been included in the application form, and amended application form must be submitted to the competent authority.